sixeyed/dak4.net/slides/sections/prod-health.md

 **Liveness** is the second type of health check.
 Containers have a process they run at startup - the `dotnet` runtime for .NET Core apps.
 If that process crashes then the container exits and Kubernetes restarts the Pod.

 But the process could be running even when the app is unhealthy.
-A web app could return `503` responses to every request, but the `dotnet` process is still running so the container is up and the pod looks healthy.
+A web app could return `503` responses to every request, but the `dotnet` process is still running so the container is up and the Pod looks healthy.

 [Liveness probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#when-should-you-use-a-liveness-probe) fix that - they check the app is actually healthy.
 If there are multiple failures the Pod will restart.